Jagnate/Learning-Journey-Application/README.md

 # Learning-Journey-Application
-This is the group project of EBU6304 Software Engineering 2023, which is designed by Group 12.
+This is the group project of EBU6304 Software Engineering 2023！ This project is designed by Group 12.
+Contributer:
+Jin, Yilun, Yuanchi, Yuxuan, Dan.